denyspoltorak/odt2wiki/README.md

 * `custom` folder contains the code for per-document customization:

   * `metapatterns.py` - the customization for the [rchitectural Metapatterns book](https://metapatterns.io/).
 Includes SEO and some analytics.

+* `svgcolor.py` - a tool to recolor SVG images, used for making a dark theme from light images, or vice versa.

 ## Q&A